 Expect Crude Oil prices to trade positive today: Angel Commodities

-According to Angel Commodities, On the MCX, oil prices are expected to trade positive today, international markets are trading higher by 0.75 percent at $49.73 per barrel.
+According to Angel Commodities, on the MCX, oil prices are expected to trade positive today, international markets are trading higher by 1.01 percent at $50.84 per barrel.

 Angel Commodities' report on Crude Oil

-WTI oil prices rose by 0.6 percent on Thursday to close at $49.4 per barrel s key producing countries suggested they would extend supply cuts to reduce an ongoing global crude glut.
+Last week, WTI oil prices rose by 5.2 percent to close at $50.3 per barrel , while MCX oil prices rose by 5.6 percent to close at Rs.3277 per barrel.
+Key producing countries suggested they would extend supply cuts to reduce an ongoing global crude glut.

 Outlook